 How to use

-- Starting Amount : Enter the starting amount.
+- Initial amount : Enter the starting amount.

-- Number of Times : Enter the investment period.
-Compound interest is repeated as many times as you enter it.
+- Number of Calculations : Enter the investment period.
+Compound interest is applied as many times as the number of periods entered.

-- Rate of Return : Enter the expected compound interest rate.
+- Interest Rate : Enter the expected interest rate per period.

-- Calculate : Outputs the result calculated with compound interest.
+- Calculate : View the results calculated with compound interest.

 What is compound interest?